bdeployteam/bdeploy/doc/retypeuser/power/product.md

 5. Only relevant for `CLIENT` applications: The `branding` attribute controls the appearance of `CLIENT` type **Applications** when downloaded by the user.
 It can be used to specify an `icon` (used to decorate desktop links created by the _client installer_), and a `splash` screen.
 For the `splash`, you can fine tune the exact location used to display progress text and a progress bar while the application is downloaded to the client PC by the [Launcher CLI](/experts/cli/#launcher-cli).
 Paths are interpreted relative to the root folder of the **Application**.
 6. Only relevant for `SERVER` applications: Process control parameters allow to fine tune how `SERVER` type **Applications** are started and kept alive by **BDeploy**.
 For details, see the list of [processControl](#supported-processcontrol-attributes) attributes.
 7. A _startup probe_ can specify an HTTP Endpoint of type `PROBE_STARTUP` which is queried by **BDeploy** if specified until the endpoint returns a status code >= 200 and < 400.
 Once this happens, the _startup probe_ is considered to be successful and the **Process** state advances from _starting_ to _running_.
 The exact response reported by the **Process** is available from the **Process** details panels **Process Probes** section.
-8. A _lifeness probe_ can specify an HTTP Endpoint of type `PROBE_ALIVE` along with an initial delay in seconds and an interval in which the probe is queried. **BDeploy** starts querying _lifeness probes_ only after the application entered _running_ state.
+8. A _liveness probe_ can specify an HTTP Endpoint of type `PROBE_ALIVE` along with an initial delay in seconds and an interval in which the probe is queried. **BDeploy** starts querying _liveness probes_ only after the application entered _running_ state.
 This happens either automatically when the process is started (if no _startup probe_ is configured), or once the existing _startup probe_ succeeded.
-The _lifeness probe_ is queried every `periodSeconds` seconds, and the application is considered to be alive if the endpoint returns a status code >= 200 and < 400.
+The _liveness probe_ is queried every `periodSeconds` seconds, and the application is considered to be alive if the endpoint returns a status code >= 200 and < 400.
 If the probe fails, the **Process** status is updated to indicate the problem.
 The exact response reported by the **Process** is available from the **Process** details panels **Process Probes** section.
 9. Allowed Configuration Directories preset - only valid for `CLIENT` applications.
 These relative sub-directories of the configuration files directory tree will be made available to this application when run on a client PC.
 This can later also be configured per process using the [Allowable Configuration Directories](/user/instance/#allowable-configuration-directories) configuration.
 10. The start command of the **Application**.
 Contains the path to the _executable_ to launch, as well as all known and supported parameters.
 For details, see the full list of [parameter](#supported-parameters-attributes) attributes.
 To apply e.g. instance-specific values, [Variable Expansion](/power/variables/#variable-expansions) is a powerful tool.
 It can be used for the `launcherPath` and each parameter's `defaultValue`.
 In the Web UI it can be used for the parameter values.
 11. [Variable Expansion](/power/variables/#variable-expansions) can also be used to expand to [Instance Variables](/user/instance/#instance-variables) in default values.
 These instance variables are required to exist once this application is configured in an instance.
 They can either be pre-provided using [Instance Templates](/user/instance/#instance-templates) or need to be manually created when required.